eszterk/JS/readME.md

 ### Expanding effect

-- Using querySelectorAll() to select the classes
+- Using querySelectorAll() to select classes
-- Looping through with a forEach() loop
+- Looping through them with a forEach() loop
 - Using eventListener() to detect clicks
-- Removing 'active' from non active classes
+- Removing active classes from those elements that are not clicked
-- Adding 'active' to the element that is clicked
+- Adding active class to the element that is clicked

 ![](/videos/edi_pics.gif)